emad-siddiq/cats/README.md

 Alternatively, `fastapi dev main.py`.

 Access the cat app web at `localhost:8000`.
 You can select your favorites and filter by breeds.
+Allow a few seconds for the application to download images.

 ![preview app](https://github.com/emad-siddiq/cats/blob/main/backend/static/img/preview.png)